Some posts contain compensated links. Please read this disclaimer for more info.

 Vagabond Hostel – Moscow Budget Accommodation

 With a cool and catchy business name, the Vagabond hostel was founded by two nomads who have a reputation for being avid travelers.
-Their hostel is yet another cool place to stay while backpacking Moscow, where you can relax, chat with fellow backpackers and find travel buddies to hang out with.
+Their hostel is yet another fantastic place to stay while backpacking Moscow, where you can relax, chat with fellow backpackers and find travel buddies to hang out with.
 If you’re looking for things to do at night in Moscow, your fellow guests will be able to give you some tips.

-It is a really well-thought-out hostel that features a kitchenette, extra luggage storage for your backpacking gear, shared lounge, and bathrooms.
+It is a really well-thought-out hostel that features a kitchenette, extra luggage storage for your backpacking gear, a shared lounge, and bathrooms.
 Situated just two metro stops away from Belorusskaya railway station (where Aeroexpress trains from Sheremetyevo arrive) near the monument of Pushkin, this hostel is definitely not to be missed while in Moscow.

 Additionally, Vagabond Hostel lies in a popular nightlife area in Moscow, too.
 So, if you’re trying to figure out where to stay in Moscow for nightlife, this would be a great choice.
 This is arguably the best place to stay in Moscow for backpackers and budget travelers.